El Observador (Venezuelan TV program): El Observador

-Over the years, El Observador had been hosted by a number of people including Franklin Villasmil, Tinedo Guia (now retired), Unai Amenábar (now at Venevisión), Alba Cecilia Mujica (now at Globovisión), Jaime Suarez, Anna Vaccarella, and Kristina Wetter to name a few.
+Over the years, El Observador had been hosted by a number of people including Franklin Villasmil, Tinedo Guia (now retired), Unai Amenábar (now at Venevisión), Alba Cecilia Mujica (now at Globovisión), Shia Bertoni, Eva Gutierrez, Laura Furcic, Jaime Suarez, Maricarmen Sobrino, Anna Vaccarella, María Teresa Weissacher, and Kristina Wetter to name a few.

 In 1996, the El Observador website was launched.

 In 1998, a computerized system was introduced to make the editing process more efficient and effective, which helped facilitate labor production, save on resources and time, and permit better control and organization.

 On 18 July 2005, the Centro Nacional de Noticias (National Center for News), El Observador's new headquarters, was inaugurated.
 From here, RCTV broadcasts El Observador (all three daily emissions), La Entrevista, and other special programs of information and opinion.
 The President of Empresas 1BC and General Director of RCTV, Marcel Granier, and the President of RCTV, Eladio Larez, were present at its inauguration.
 It is located in Quinta Crespo, a neighborhood in central Caracas, Venezuela where Radio Caracas Televisión's other studios can be found.
 The National Center for News has three new and modern studios equipped with the latest technology, a press room with 35 workstations, 10 editing booths, 10 visualization stations, a department of digitalization, a graphics room, and a room dedicated to the reception of satellite and microwave signals.
 The new center contains six robotic cameras (which do not require the use of a cameraman) and one wireless camera.
 Also, the center contains a special system of lights that does not produce heat in the studio.
 New programs were purchased to manage texts and video.
 One of the most technological advances introduced with the opening of the center is the discontinued use of the VTR, or videotape system, as the center contains a server with the capacity to hold 300 hours of video.

 On 28 December 2006, President Hugo Chávez announced that the government would not renew RCTV's broadcast license when it expired in May 2007, which threatened the existence of RCTV and El Observador.

 After the shutdown of RCTV on terrestrial television, El Observador became a webcast, with newscasts being uploaded onto YouTube, venezuelapress.com, and El Observador's own website.
 It was also aired on Globovisión.
 During this period, the El Observador channel on YouTube had the most subscribers of all YouTube users.

 El Observador returned to the air when RCTV relaunched as a cable and satellite channel on 16 July 2007 and currently airs three times a day (9:30 am, 12:00 pm, and 11:00 pm).

 On 15 June 2008, Javier García, a reporter and part-time anchor for El Observador, was found stabbed to death in his bed at his apartment in the Bello Monte neighborhood of Caracas.
 A suspect was later arrested.
 García's murder was the first, and so far only, murder of a current El Observador journalist.